 NRS 453.391 applies when the practitioner5 supplies the controlled substance directly (i.e., a bottle of Xanax) and when the practitioner writes a prescription for the substance (i.e., a prescription for Xanax).

-Learn more about the Nevada crime of illegally obtaining prescription drugs (NRS 453.391).
+Learn more about illegally obtaining prescription drugs (NRS 453.391).

 2.1.
 Possible Oversight Defense

-NRS 453.391 requires that a person “knowingly” obtain prescriptions from different doctors without telling them about each other.
-It is possible that someone may have a defense if they are just forgetful.
-They simply went to more than one doctor but forgot to tell the other doctors about the other practitioners and medicines.6
+NRS 453.391 requires that you “knowingly” obtain prescriptions from different doctors without telling them about each other.
+It is possible that you may have a defense if you are just forgetful.
+You simply went to more than one doctor but forgot to tell the other doctors about the other practitioners and medicines.6

 Just as patients cannot shop around for doctors to prescribe drugs, doctors cannot irresponsibly dispense drugs to patients.
 The government does not want doctors to act like drug dealers and “divert” controlled substances to illegitimate uses.

 Nevada Revised Statutes Section 453.381(1)7 provides that a doctor may only prescribe

 - a controlled substance